skyformat99/MariaCpp/README.md

 FAQ
 ---

-sources have been modified for compilation and add function start_transaction bind.cpp  lib.cpp   prepared_stmt.cpp  connection.hpp
+sources have been modified for compilation and add function...
+regard .... connection.hpp  { set_session start_transaction savepoint rollbackto release }
+bind.cpp  lib.cpp   prepared_stmt.cpp

 this is not valid for Mysql because compile and scheduled for MariaDB and test as well. if not go back to the original site.